cmleeds/hugosite/content/_index.md

 > "A data scientist is someone who knows more statistics than a computer scientist and more computer science than a statistician."

 Data science is a large space with people of exceedingly disparate backgrounds.
-The *Data Science Venn Diagram* is the most common answer one might here to the question: what is a data science?
+The *Data Science Venn Diagram* is the most common answer one might hear to the question: what is data science?

 ![](/img/Data_Science_VD.png)

 <font size="2">*This image was retrieved from [here](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) and is Creative Commons licensed as [Attribution-NonCommercial](https://creativecommons.org/licenses/by-nc/3.0/legalcode).*</font>

-Quite often, I come across individuals who identify as data scientists who have built entirely different workflows on entirely different objectives.
-My own journey has taken me from a primarily SAS based workflow with classical statistical models and analysis to a workflow based in R with an emphasis on cloud computing tools to automate data wrangling & analysis.
+Quite often, I come across data scientists who have built entirely different workflows based on entirely different objectives.
+My own journey has taken me from a primarily SAS-based workflow with classical statistical models to a workflow based in R with an emphasis on cloud computing tools to automate data wrangling & analysis.

 <hr>